cudmore/homecageactivity/README.md

 See [this post][1] to install a base Raspian system on a Raspberry Pi.

 ### Install screen

+We need to use `screen` so the code continues to run even after the pi user logs out.

     sudo apt-get install screen

-We need to use `screen` so the code continues to run even after the pi user logs out.
-Detach/exit `screen` sessions but keep the process running with ctrl+a then d.

 ### Required Python libraries

 All code is written in Python using widely used libraries.
 Most of these Python libraries should already be installed by default.
 If libraries are missing, here are the required libraries.